 \

-This result was proved in \cite{2a} for the Hitchin map on the moduli scheme in the case where rank and degree are co-prime.
-We prove it here for the moduli stack and the argument does not require us to assume that the rank and degree are coprime.
+This result was proved in \cite{2a} for the Hitchin map on the moduli scheme where rank and degree are co-prime.
+We prove it here for the moduli stack, and the argument does not require us to assume that the rank and degree are coprime.

 In section \S5, we study the reduced global nilpotent cone of $M^{cl}_{Gie}$, which is the reduction of the scheme theoretic fibre over the point $0\in B$.
-We prove that every irreducible component of of the reduced nilpotent cone has an open subset (denoted by $\mathcal Nilp^{sm,gen}$) which is an isotropic substack of $M$ (the derived stack of Higgs bundles) with respect to its log-symplectic form.
+We prove that every irreducible component of the reduced nilpotent cone has an open subset (denoted by $\mathcal Nilp^{sm, gen}$), which is an isotropic substack of $M$ (the derived stack of Higgs bundles) with respect to its log-symplectic form.
 We use this to compute the dimension of the reduced nilpotent cone and to show that the Hitchin map is flat.
-The main theorem in this section is the following.
+The main theorem of this section is as follows.

 \

 {\bfseries Theorem~\ref{isotropic112}} {\em \begin{enumerate} \item The Hitchin map $h: M^{cl}_{Gie}\longrightarrow B$ is surjective. \item The sub-stack $\mathcal Nilp^{sm,gen}$ is relatively isotropic over $S$. \item The Hitchin map $h: M^{cl}_{Gie}\longrightarrow B$ is flat. \end{enumerate} }